robert-dzikowski/ingenious.build/README.md

 `node_modules\.bin\cypress run -b chrome`

-It will run all tests in Chrome browser, test results will be in `results` directory, if test fails screenshots will be in `cypress/screenshots` directory.
+It will run all tests in Chrome browser, test results will be in `results` directory, if test fails screenshots will be in `cypress\screenshots` directory.